 For the next three hundred years the Cathedral functioned without a nave, but in 1868 noted architect, G.E.
 Street, created a fine replacement in a Gothic Revival design.
 The work was completed by J. L. Pearson who added the French Rayonnant-style west front with twin bell towers, and a magnificent series of furnishings which included a stone screen at the entrance to the choir, a reredos (or screen behind the high altar), and the pulpit.
 These were done in a grand and distinctive style in keeping with the original medieval features.
 Twentieth century enrichments include the organ, one of the finest in the country (sustantially dating to 1907), windows from the 1940s and 50s by Arnold Robinson, some commemorating the roles people played in war time, and the abstract window in the south choir aisle on the theme of the Trinity, designed by Keith New and installed in 1965.

-For a more detailed summary of the Cathedral's history, art and architecture, written by the Keeper of the Fabric (Jon Cannon), click here.
+For a more detailed summary of the Cathedral's history, art and architecture, written by Jon Cannon (Architectural Historian), click here.

 The Cathedral's archives are held at the Bristol Archives office and can be viewed by the public.To visit, or for more information click here.